UW weighs ‘harsher’ response to Greek Row COVID-19 outbreak

 Johnson wouldn’t disclose specifics, but a spreadsheet on IFC’s website shows that Sigma Chi has been suspended and Beta Theta Pi is on probation.

 Between Sept.
 11 and Oct.
-13, the UW confirmed infections in 239 students belonging to 10 sororities and six fraternities.
+13, the UW confirmed infections in 242 students belonging to 10 sororities and seven fraternities.
 It’s Greek Row’s second COVID-19 outbreak; the first began in June and infected 154 students in 15 fraternity houses.

 In her annual address to the UW community on Monday, UW President Ana Mari Cauce said Greek houses flouting a moratorium on social events because of the pandemic could face harsher penalties.